-Back In 2001, I bought a leasehold house in Wilberfoss.
-Conveyancing and Halifax mortgage went though with no issue.
-I have received a letter from someone saying they have taken over the reversionary interest in the property.
-Attached was a demand for arrears of ground rent dating back to 1995.
-The conveyancing practitioner in Wilberfoss who previously acted has long since retired.
+My wife and I purchased a leasehold flat in Wilberfoss.
+Conveyancing and Halifax mortgage are in place.
+A letter has just been received from someone saying they have taken over the reversionary interest in the property.
+It included a demand for arrears of ground rent dating back to 1994.
+The conveyancing solicitor in Wilberfoss who previously acted has now retired.
 What should I do?

-The first thing you should do is make enquiries of the Land Registry to make sure that this person is in fact the new freeholder.
-There is no need to instruct a Wilberfoss conveyancing firm to do this as it can be done on-line for a few pound.
-Rest assured that regardless, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.
+First contact HMLR to be sure that this person is in fact the new freeholder.
+There is no need to incur the fees of a Wilberfoss conveyancing firm to do this as you can do this on the Land Registry website for less than a fiver.
+Rest assured that in any event, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 Leasehold Conveyancing in Wilberfoss - A selection of Queries Prior to Purchasing